Interstellar-Relay-Community/aode-relay/README.md

 # AodeRelay
 _A simple and efficient activitypub relay_

+Forked from original [Aode Relay](https://git.asonix.dog/asonix/relay), applied some customization on it.

 ### Installation
 #### Docker
 If running docker, you can start the relay with the following command: